 Kelli writes: "The best applesauce my family has ever had."

-You see, I grew up in Washington State, so apples were a big deal!
+You see, I grew up in Washington state, so apples were a BIG deal!

-My uncle and aunt even ran an apple orchard and store!
-How fun is that?
+My uncle and aunt even ran a popular little apple orchard with over 50 varieties of apples.

-So needless to say, apples seemed to make their way into all sorts of recipes.
+Needless to say, apples seemed to make their way into all sorts of recipes.

 Or if you’re like me… living in a house with a hungry hubby and ravishing boys, you may want to double the recipe. 🙂